-The Council believes that if the analyses and process required by MSA are followed, the intent of NEPA would be met.
-In the past, the Council has experienced delays in amendment development when an initial EA determination was later changed to an EIS with a longer public comment period and document approval process.
-More recently, the Council has worked closely with the NMFS and NOAA GC to prepare consolidated documents that meet both MSA and NEPA requirements.
-The EA/EIS determination is made early in the process to avoid any delays.
-We have adapted to work within the current requirements.
+The Council believes that if the analyses and process required by MSA are followed, the intent of NEPA is met.
+The Council works closely with NMFS to prepare consolidated documents that meet both MSA and NEPA requirements.
+While we have adapted to work within the current requirements, the cumbersome and time-consuming process can benefit from streamlining and simplification.
+(Latest update May 2021).